MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 ---
 title: How to recover Azure Linux VMs from a no boot scenario when the OS file system isn't accessible from initramfs
-description: Provides solutions to an issue in which a Linux virtual machine (VM) cannot boot because the OS file system isn't accessible from initramfs
+description: Provides solutions to an issue in which a Linux virtual machine (VM) can't boot because the OS file system isn't accessible from initramfs
 author: divargas-msft
 ms.author: divargas
 ms.date: 10/10/2022